codedx/doc-md/README.md

 The markdown-content directory (or whatever you choose to call it) needs to contain a valid properties.yml file that defines the organization of the final output document and its Table of Contents.
 ###properties.yml
 ####name
 A properties.yml file should contain, at minimum a `name` property, defining the human-readable name for the guide (or section).
-If this property is used within a `toc` element, doc-md will insert a header into the final html output as well as an element within the table of contents for that name.
+If this property is used within a `toc` element, Doc MD will insert a header into the final html output as well as an element within the table of contents for that name.
 ####description
 A description of the guide.
 This is currently unused.
 ####referenceId